peterparkedcar165/regularmod/README.md

 ## 👕 Armor / Tools / Weapons / Baubles:
 ### Armor Sets will grant bonus on every piece, and per number of pieces.
-#### Excavator: Each piece grants 5% Mining Speed.
+#### Excavator: Each piece grants 5% Mining Speed with Pickaxes and Shovels.

 Set bonuses:

-1. Mining Speed: +15%, Extra Ore Chance: +25%, reduced damage from Stalagmite and Stalgtites.
-2. Mining no longer consumes hunger.
-Immunity to Mining Fatigue.
-(Iffy)
+2. Mining Speed with Pickaxes and Shovels: +15%, Extra Ore Chance: +25%, reduced damage from Stalagmite and Stalagtites.
+Mining no longer consumes hunger.
 3. Mining Pickaxable blocks has a 25% Chance to grant increasing Haste.
 Max 4, for 20 seconds.
-4. Permanent Night Vision, mining ores grants extra exp based on Experience Multiplier.
+4. Permanent Night Vision if not underwater, mining ores grants extra exp based on Experience Multiplier.
 Does not work with Silk Touch.
 Extra Ore Chance: +25%

+#### 🌿 Agricultor: Each piece grants 5% Mining Speed with Axes and Hoes.

+2. Mining Speed with Axes and Hoes: +15%, Extra Crop Chance: +25%.
+Can rebark trees.
+3. Crafting Bread no longer requires 3 Wheat to make 3 Bread, instead, 1 Wheat can make 1 Bread.
+At the same time, double the Bread yield.
+Sticks yield 6 instead of 4.
+4. Tilling soil instantly moisturizes it.
+Contain a Water Tank that slowly fills up when you are wet or touching water, then walking on soil moisturizes the soil at the cost of 1 unit, Max 24.
+Extra Crop Chance: +50%.
+Saturation Multiplier: +25%.

 ## 💭 Status Effects: